browserengineering/book/book/scheduling-and-threading.md

 [chapter 11](visual-effects.md#sdl-creates-the-window) (before that, we used `tkinter.mainloop`).

-Let's implement a `Task` and a `TaskQueue` class.
+Let's implement the `Task` and `TaskQueue` classes.
 Then we can move all of the event loop tasks into task queues later in the chapter.

 A `Task` encapsulates some code to run in the form of a function, plus arguments